Image Resizing using OpenCV | Python

 Image resizing refers to the scaling of images.
-Scaling comes handy in many image processing as well as machine learning applications.
-It helps in reducing the number of pixels from an image and that has several advantages e.g. It can reduce the time of training of a neural network as more is the number of pixels in an image more is the number of input nodes that in turn increases the complexity of the model.
+Scaling comes in handy in many image processing as well as machine learning applications.
+It helps in reducing the number of pixels from an image and that has several advantages e.g. It can reduce the time of training of a neural network as the more the number of pixels in an image more is the number of input nodes that in turn increases the complexity of the model.

-Choice of Interpolation Method for Resizing –
+Choice of Interpolation Method for Resizing:

-cv2.INTER_CUBIC: This is slow but more efficient.
+- cv2.INTER_CUBIC: This is slow but more efficient.

-cv2.INTER_LINEAR: This is primarily used when zooming is required.
+- cv2.INTER_LINEAR: This is primarily used when zooming is required.
 This is the default interpolation technique in OpenCV.

-Below is the code for resizing.
+Below is the code for resizing:

-Note: One thing to keep in mind while using the cv2.resize() function is that the tuple passed for determining the size of new image ((1050, 1610) in this case) follows the order (width, height) unlike as expected (height, width).
+Note: One thing to keep in mind while using the cv2.resize() function is that the tuple passed for determining the size of the new image ((1050, 1610) in this case) follows the order (width, height) unlike as expected (height, width).